-Non-Obamacare plans are also very popular because of their attractive cost, simplified medical underwriting, customizable benefits, and all-year availability.
+Non-Obamacare plans are also very popular because of their attractive cost, simplified medical underwriting, personalized benefits, and all-year availability.
 Rates are typically low, and policies are quickly approved.
 Up to $2 million of benefits are available, with office visit, prescription, and major medical benefits included.

 We study deductibles and out-of-pocket expenses to help you compare plans, easily enroll, and get the lowest rates.
 Shopping for coverage through the federally facilitated marketplace can be challenging and confusing for many persons.
 With our experience and expertise, we make it easy to view the best choices to meet your specific medical and budget needs.

 The carriers writing healthcare business (persons under age 65) in the Buckeye State are Anthem Blue Cross, Ambetter (Buckeye Health Plan), Aultcare, CareSource, Medical Mutual, Molina, Paramount, Oscar, and SummaCare.
 Individual health insurance in Ohio is widely available.

 The two newest carriers are Oscar and Ambetter.
 Oscar currently offers business in Ohio and eight other states.
 Private under-65 plans are offered, but not Senior products.
 The Cleveland Clinic is a network facility.
 Ambetter issues policies in many more Buckeye State counties.
 Plans are available through Buckeye Health Plan, and their Silver-tier rates are very affordable in many counties.
 Centene Corporation is the parent company.

 American Community Mutual stopped writing business in the state many years ago.
 Other notable carriers, such as HealthSpan, Premier, Assurant, and InHealth, previously offered personal coverage through the Marketplace.
 But excessive claims forced these companies to cease operations, and terminate all existing policies.
 UnitedHealthcare, Humana, and Aetna have also discontinued offering Obamacare subsidized plans, although they may return in several years.